PrineetKaur/AI-Doc-Pipeline/README.md

 - **Graceful fallback** — If AI is unavailable, the deterministic documentation is still generated successfully.

 This architecture demonstrates a practical approach to introducing AI into technical documentation workflows while maintaining transparency, reliability, and human oversight.

+Also, a mock provider is included for local testing, while external LLM providers can be connected through configuration.

+Inspired by software engineering principles like: *abstraction, separation of concerns, avoiding vendor lock-in, safe experimentation, reproducibility*

 ------------------------------------------------------------------------